Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Now that I asked, I got a pretty solid first guess: "You could try removing the `\stop` from `hxp_die` (originally `hxp_vEUz`)".
 At least that does work without any problems but I think most anti-tampering checks are pretty simple and allow for adding debug output anyway.
-Also, just replacing it with an empty method would be best as the change to batchmode will still affect the program.
+Also, just replacing it with an empty method would be best as the change to batch mode will still affect the program.
-Anyway, I started adding debug output and[encrypting the modified code ([see solution.zip](/blog/2023/04_hxp-ctf-22-tex-based-adventure/solution.zip)).
+Anyway, I started adding debug output and encrypting the modified code ([see solution.zip](/blog/2023/04_hxp-ctf-22-tex-based-adventure/solution.zip)).
 This was already shortly before the end of the CTF and I knew I would get nowhere near completing the challenge in time.
 The modified program did of course load for the same, excruciatingly long time but I basically did get all the game constants and initial state for free and also included print statements after variable updates (after each move and round).
-Having all this set up, I could quickly deduce the basic game logic.
+Having set all this up, I could quickly deduce the basic game logic.

 ![Game loop structure diagram]({game_loop})